 Other links:

-• Explore a variety of exciting participating labs and some fascinating and innovative research.
+• Access a wide range of participating labs and innovative research projects.

 Projects

-Faculty: Sudipta Tung, Fellow, Department of Biology, Ashoka University
+Faculty: Sudipta Tung, Wellcome Trust-DBT India Alliance Early Career Fellow, Department of Biology, Ashoka University

 Co-supervisor name: NONE